Schopenhauer – A Deep Scrutiny of his Philosophy and Ideas

 Here, he is tapping into the world of metaphysics by realizing that there needs to be another dimension to our existence.
 One we will never experience if we keep recycling the same thinking modus ad infinitum.

-“The life of every individual, viewed as a whole and in , and when only its most significant features are emphasized, is really a tragedy; but gone through in detail it has the character of a comedy.”
+“The life of every individual, viewed as a whole and in general, and when only its most significant features are emphasized, is really a tragedy; but gone through in detail it has the character of a comedy.”

 Sarcasm is also a weapon he uses from time to time in order to alleviate the significance of the tragedy of the human condition.
-Through self-awareness, we came to understand that our creator has either a very sadistic taste or that he, she, it or they are us.
+Through self-awareness, we came to understand that our creator has either a very sadistic taste or that he, she, it or they are testing us.
 When we realize how tragic that is, we end up thinking that it could all be a travesty of some sort.
 Having to deal with this level of absurdity makes you either angry or you laugh at it.

 “For if anything in the world is desirable, so desirable that even the dull and uneducated herd in its more reflective moments would value it more than silver and gold, it is that a ray of light should fall on the obscurity of our existence, and that we should obtain some information about this enigmatical life of ours, in which nothing is clear except its misery and vanity.”

 Eventually, he ends up adopting a more pragmatic stance.
-Lamenting can only get one so far and, after we get over our anger, we need to face the truth and deal with it.
+Lamenting can only get one so far and, after we get over our , we need to face the truth and deal with it.
 Schopenhauer emphasizes that in the face of a world filled with endless strife, our only escape is a universal moral awareness that will allow us to achieve a more balanced frame of mind.

 By merging Christian precepts and Indian wisdom, he attempts to lay out some major principles of moral awareness that can lead humanity to a more tranquil state.
 Principles such as the repudiation of violence altogether, the idea that one should treat others as one treats oneself, the transcendence of egoism, the fight against suffering in the world, and the perennial cultivation of compassion as an absolute humanitarian doctrine.